 the end of January 1202+ the number of children with birthdates after September 2001 who were newly enrolled in March 2020 and who disenrolled and then re-enrolled in title

 XIX by the end of February 12026.a.
-From the population in #6, provide the total number of children who were enrolled in title XIX during their break in coverage.

 From the population in #6, provide the total number of children who were enrolled in title XXI during their break in coverage.